mauricehuguenin/enso_diabatic_fluxes/README.md

 ----

+# Packages and Functions

-To import and visualize the model output in Matlab, I use the following packages available online:
+I use the following packages which are publicly available online:

 - the [CSIRO netCDF/OPeNDAP](http://www.marine.csiro.au/sw/matlab-netcdf.html) interface to import .nc data with the getnc() function